Factbox-Views of frontrunners to succeed UK's Boris Johnson

 On tax: Truss wrote in the Telegraph: "I would start cutting taxes from day one to take immediate action to help people deal with the cost of living.
 It isn't right to be putting up taxes now."

-Truss said this would include reversing a rise in social security contributions which came into effect in April and making sure Britain keeps corporation tax "competitive".
+Truss said this would include reversing a rise in social security contributions which came into effect in April.

+At a hustings, she added: "I would also not do the corporation tax hikes because I think it's vitally important that we're attracting investment into our country."

 On the economy: